iforce2d/thrustTester/README.md

 At this point you should be ready to start.
 Some points to note:
 - with a battery connected to the ESC, you should be able to move the slider to control the motor speed
 - hitting the Escape key at any time will set the throttle value to zero and abort any test that was running
 - disconnecting or closing the app while the motor is running should also set the throttle value to zero

-For more details about how the app works, please see this YouTube video: (todo link, search for 'iforce2d thrust tester')
+For more details about how the app works, please see this YouTube video: https://youtu.be/PfVJmci9IQQ

 ## Sensor calibration